Dem Brudders

 This is what greets you when you first open the box.

 It’s rare when my expectations are exceeded after opening a model kit, but they definitely were here.
-Atlantis Models has converted many of their latest kits to a square-box format, but this is the large, roughly 10X10X4 format that Aurora used back in 1970.
+Atlantis Models has converted many of their latest kits to a square-box format, but this is the large, roughly 10X10X4-inch format that Aurora used back in 1970.
 One of Aurora’s strategies was to put their models in a bigger box than was needed to provide the illusion that modelers were getting more than was actually there.
 Atlantis certainly doesn't do this here.
 That extra-big Aurora-format box is needed to fit Godzilla.
 What else would you expect from the King of the Monsters?

 Picture